Stoneresearch/dimalimbo/README.md

 - Performance on low-end devices:
   - Reduce `renderScale` (e.g., 0.8) or enable `lowPower`.

+- Leaderboard empty:
+  - On web, scores are saved to `localStorage` after you submit a name.
+In name entry, press Enter/Space or tap.
+  - On desktop, ensure the process can write the `dimalimbo.db` file.

 - Database location:
   - A SQLite file `dimalimbo.db` is created next to your binary by default.